 Interested in language and culture?
 Explore the possibilities!
 Linguistics courses fulfill elective credit requirements for a number of TWU degree programs.
-As the Linguistics Department at TWU, CanIL (Canada Institute of Linguistics) provides cross-cultural and linguistics classes.
 This understanding of language and culture will broaden your worldview and better equip you for various contexts in an increasingly global community.
 Check with your advisor and program worksheet to see if this is an option that you can pursue.

 Note that TWU Torch Award recipients are not eligible and that Linguistics majors or minors can apply for regular CanIL financial aid.

 Amount: $500 per eligible Linguistics course!